OWRC/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 This view, using D_VERSION_CURRENT and V_SUM_READING_GROUP_COUNTS as sources, formats reading group count data into a format for insertion into D_VERSION_STATUS.
 Note that CURRENT_VERSION corresponds to the current 'yyyymmdd' format.

+#### V_SYS_SUMMARY_DDS_CHEMISTRY

+Returns all DATA_ID values and associated information for incorporation of chemistry records from major datasets (where the number of records exceed the DEF_SUM_DDS_CHEM system constant).
+Note that DDS refers to the D_DATA_SOURCE table.

+#### V_SYS_SUMMARY_DDS_CLIMATE

+Returns all DATA_ID values and associated information for incorporation of climate records from major datasets.
+Note that DDS refers to the D_DATA_SOURCE table.

+#### V_SYS_SUMMARY_DDS_FIELD

+Returns all DATA_ID values and associated information for incorporation of field records from major datasets (where the number of records exceed the DEF_SUM_DDS_FIELD system constant).
+Note that DDS refers to the D_DATA_SOURCE table.

+#### V_SYS_SUMMARY_DDS_LOCATIONS

+Returns all DATA_ID values and associated information for incorporation of locations from major datasets (where the number of locations exceeds the DEF_SUM_DDS_LOCNS system constant).
+Note that DDS refers to the D_DATA_SOURCE table.

+#### V_SYS_SUMMARY_DDS_PICKS

+Returns all DATA_ID values and associated information for incorporation of geologic pick records from major datasets.
+Note that DDS refers to the D_DATA_SOURCE table.

+#### V_SYS_SUMMARY_DDS_SW

+Returns all DATA_ID values and associated information for incorporation of surface water records from major datasets.
+Note that DDS refers to the D_DATA_SOURCE table.

 #### V_SYS_SUMMARY_DEEPEST_SCREEN_TOP

 This view returns the top elevation of the deepest screened interval (from D_INTERVAL_MONITOR) and its associated assigned geologic unit code (from V_SYS_DIFA_ASSIGNED_FINAL).